 For example, you can be a writer, video content creator, or podcast creator.
 Or maybe you’re an artist, hairdresser, or farmer who creates content to introduce online audiences to your IRL creations and to share your knowledge with them.

-While there’s an endless amount of content niches and several popular social media platforms for content creators to choose from, ultimately, content creators can be divided into two general categories: the creator educator and the creator entertainer.
+While there’s an endless amount of content niches and several popular platforms for content creators to choose from, ultimately, content creators can be divided into two general categories: the creator educator and the creator entertainer.

 Creator educators